MDPI-AG/crossref-sprint-retractions/README.md

    ```
    Then open the browser at `http://localhost:8000/` to see the prototype analysis UI.

-# Limitations / Possible Improvements
+## Limitations / Possible Improvements

 We use ROR API first returned item for affiliation matching, which is strongly advised against
 by the ROR documentation.
 We should use a proper machine learning model to match the affiliations
 with RORs instead, such as the one used in OpenAlex.

-## Possible improvements:
+### Possible improvements:

 1. Affiliation matching from ROR: using a Machine Learning model such as those employed by OpenAlex
+1. Funder data from CrossRef: we use the first item returned by the CrossRef works API, but do not follow
+   funder hierarchy.
+Ideally we should use the hierarchy data so that retractions can be reconciliated on
+   higher funder levels (such as a national funder level).
 1. Solution performance and scaling:
+   1. We do lots of API-based look-ups, which may fail with non 200 http codes for various reasons (not robust and not performant):
       1. Matching affiliations locally instead of via ROR API to scale the solutions to larger dataset
       1. Matching CrossRef metadata locally from the public dump file instead of via the CrossRef API
 1. Load cited-by data from CrossRef (or alternatively OpenAlex) to create a second enriched dataset of “papers citing retractions”.
    1. Idea: create a weighted citation factor per paper / author / journal based only on citations to retracted papers (the further away the retracted paper, the more discounted: direct citation paper → retracted paper; discounted citation paper → paper → retracted paper, etc.)
 1. Some retractions’ original paper DOI are not registered by CrossRef but by other registration agencies such as DataCite or mEDRA (example).
 1. Load the dataset into a ElasticSearch or Solr index for better query / facet-based refinement and analysis based on user’s input.
 1. Write proper pipelines in proper Python 😅

-# Notes
+## Notes

 General note: articles in RW may not have a DOI that is registered in CrossRef.
 We need to check if the DOI is registered in CrossRef.